mabdelatty1987/vmm-v3-script/Lab/cn2/README.md

 ## kubernetes cluster installation.

 There are two options to install kubernetes cluster
-- option 1 : using kubeadm.
+- option 1 : using kubeadm

+  With this method, kubernetes cluster installation will be done manually using kubeadm on each nodes (master and worker nodes).

   Please refer to this [document](install_k8s_using_kubeadm.md) on how to install kubernetes cluster using kubeadm

+- option 2 : using kubespray

+  With this method, ansible playbook will be used to automate kubernetes installation.

-- option 2 : using kubespray.
-Please refer to this [document](install_k8s_using_kubespray.md) on how to install kubernetes cluster using kubespray
+  Please refer to this [document](install_k8s_using_kubespray.md) on how to install kubernetes cluster using kubespray.

 ## Installing CN2 into kubernetes cluster
 please refer to [this document](cn2_installation.md) on how to install CN2 into kubernetes cluster

-## Installing private registry
+## Installing private local registry

+If you want to use local registry, then you can install private local registry, so you don't have to use public registry such as quay.io or hub.docker.com

 please refer to [this document](private_registry_installation.md) on how to install local private registry